- 7 minutes to read

 What Windows rights does the Log API require?

-If the Windows User account for the Application pool is not assigned the sysadmin role, then you must make sure the account is added to the list of logins to apply correct user rights for (as new databases are created).
-This settings is governed by the ImLogServiceUsers system parameter.
+If the Windows User account for the Application Pool is not assigned the sysadmin role, then you must make sure the account is added to the list of logins to apply correct user rights for (as new databases are created).
+This setting is governed by the LogServiceUsers system parameter.

 What SQL Rights does the Log API require?

-For performance reasons the Log API accesses the databases directly using the Windows Service Account configured for the Log API and must have the following SQL rights assigned:
+For performance reasons, the Log API accesses the databases directly using the Windows Service Account configured for the Log API and must have the following SQL rights assigned:

 Master